chinnucsk/SlideBlast/README.markdown

     git clone git://github.com/rklophaus/SlideBlast.git site

-SlideBlast.com needs to be able to access the Riak .beam files, so copy them from the $RIAK_HOME/lib directory to the nitrogen/lib:

-    cp -r $RIAK_HOME/lib/riak-0.9.1* ./lib

-Set the Riak Node in *etc/app.config*.
+Set the Riak connection info in *etc/app.config*.
 Add these lines at the bottom of the 'nitrogen' configuration section:

     % Specify the riak node.
-    {riak_node, 'riak@127.0.0.1'}

-Set the Erlang cookie in *etc/vm.args*:

-    ## Cookie for distributed erlang
-    -setcookie riak
+    {riak_ip, "127.0.0.1"},
+    {riak_port, 8087}

 Compile and start:

     make